PratikBarhate/question-classification/README.md

 #### Credits

 This project has been inspired from one of the problem we tried to solve - understanding the question for our QA bot.
-I did work with Akash Pateria - [https://github.com/Akash-Pateria], we worked together in the final year graduate project, named `Invoker`.
+In a project named `Invoker`, I did work with Akash Pateria - [https://github.com/Akash-Pateria], we worked together in the final year graduate project.
 We did use python - v2.7 and practNLPtools - [https://github.com/biplab-iitb/practNLPTools] for our tasks in the project 'Invoker'.

 This project aims at exploring more options to process Natural Language (English) and improve the accuracy.